gremlin97/EVA-8/S4/README.md

 ## Goal

-To train a neural network model to predict digits from 0-9 using the MNIST Digits.
+To train a neural network model to predict digits from 0-9 using the MNIST Digits Dataset.

 ### Constraints
 * Less than 20k params